MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/reminders-arrival-time.md

 ---
-title: "Send current technician location and arrival times to your customers with Dynamics 365 Field Service | MicrosoftDocs"
+title: "Send current technician location and arrival times to your customers with Dynamics 365 Field Service (Video) | MicrosoftDocs"
 description: Learn how to send customers information about their upcoming service in Dynamics 365 Field Service ms.date: 04/22/2021 ms.reviewer: krbjoran